ILIASSSSSSSSK/KernelSHAP_for_SAC_Explainability_in_Human_Robot_Collaboration/README.md

 ---------------------------------------------------

--train_model: True if you want the whole game to be run (training and testing blocks).
+- train_model: True if you want the whole game to be run (training and testing blocks).
 IF you want only to TEST an exisiting trained agent use False

--num_blocks: If train_model=False, then set num_blocks to be equal to 1 (error otherwise if I remember correctly)
+- num_blocks: If train_model=False, then set num_blocks to be equal to 1 (error otherwise if I remember correctly)

--load_model_testing_dir_actor and load_model_testing_dir_critic: the locations of the actor and the critic when you want to TEST an agent
+- load_model_testing_dir_actor and load_model_testing_dir_critic: the locations of the actor and the critic when you want to TEST an agent

--initialized_agent: True if you want a specific initialized agent in the agent block (this is usefull only if train_model=True), False otherwise
+- initialized_agent: True if you want a specific initialized agent in the agent block (this is usefull only if train_model=True), False otherwise

--initialized_agent_dir: Where the initialized agent actor and critic are stored
+- initialized_agent_dir: Where the initialized agent actor and critic are stored

--gazebo_simulation: True if you want to run the game in the gazebo simulation
+- gazebo_simulation: True if you want to run the game in the gazebo simulation

--participant_name: Be carefull to change it when you run a new game
+- participant_name: Be carefull to change it when you run a new game

 --------------------------------------------------------------